 Patterning Doesn’t Have to be Limited to Printables

 Some preschoolers benefit from an even greater tactile approach to learning patterns.
-If you have a preschooler like that, then just add some manipulatives for your preschooler to use in conjunction with the cards.
+If you have a preschooler like that, just add some manipulatives for him or her to use in conjunction with the cards.
 Here are some more ideas:

 - Use pom poms and tweezers to add a hand strengthening element.